nrfconnect/sdk-nrf/include/net/nrf_cloud_pgps.rst

 If you use P-GPS along with A-GPS, TTFF is faster compared to an implementation with P-GPS only.
 The amount of cloud data needed for each fix is smaller during each fix compared to an implementation with A-GPS only.
 With proper configuration, A-GPS can be used with P-GPS, when a cloud connection is available, and acquire fast fixes even without a cloud connection.
-This is possible as long as the stored P-GPS data is still valid, and current date and time (within a few seconds) and the most recent location (within a few dozen kilometers) are known.
+This is possible as long as the stored P-GPS data is still valid, and current date and time (accurate to a few seconds) and the most recent location (accurate to a few dozen kilometers) are known.

 .. note::
    To use the nRF Cloud P-GPS service, an nRF Cloud account is needed, and the device needs to be associated with a user's account.